 Synopsis

-Traslasierra is an autobiographically tinted documentary about the relationship of deaf people with music.
-At first sight, music and the world of the deaf appear to be two incompatible worlds.
+Traslasierra is an autobiographical documentary exploring the relationship between deaf people and music.
+At first glance, music and the world of the deaf may seem like two incompatible realms.

-But Traslasierra sheds a really unexpected light on this matter.
+However, Traslasierra sheds an unexpected light on this topic.
 Music is universal.
 Human emotions are universal.
-As shown in this documentary, when the drive to communicate is there, then there exist no boundaries.
+As the documentary reveals, when the desire to communicate exists, boundaries disappear.
 Music and emotions together create miracles.

-More than just a retrospect, Traslasierra is also a live report of an experiment to bring deaf people in direct contact with music.
-An experiment with surprising results.
+More than just a reflection, Traslasierra is also a live report of an experiment to bring deaf people into direct contact with music—an experiment with surprising results.

 Wofest, Huelva (2020)